ZcashFoundation/frost/rfcs/0001-messages.md

 #### VerificationKey

-`VerificationKey<SpendAuth>`s can be serialized and deserialized using `<[u8; 32]>::from` and `VerificationKey::from`.
+`redjubjub::VerificationKey<SpendAuth>`s can be serialized and deserialized using `<[u8; 32]>::from` and `VerificationKey::from`.
 See https://github.com/ZcashFoundation/redjubjub/blob/main/src/verification_key.rs#L80-L90 and https://github.com/ZcashFoundation/redjubjub/blob/main/src/verification_key.rs#L114-L121.

 ### Payload